influxdata/docs-v2/content/influxdb/cloud-iox/sql-data-types.md

 Booleans are parsed in the following manner:

 - string: `TRUE` or `FALSE`
-- integer: 0 is false, 1 is true
+- integer: 0 is false, non-zero is true
-- uinteger: 0 is false, 1 is true
+- uinteger: 0 is false, non-zero is true
-- float: 0.0 is false, 1.0 is true
+- float: 0.0 is false, non-zero is true

 Note that zero vaules are parsed as `false` and non zero negative values are parsed as `true`.